boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 V = MUL(P[0], V)
 ```

-If the data fits evenly in 64bit words, than it will be read with no padding, even if some vectors perform more consumption rounds than others.
+If the data fits evenly in 64 bit words, than it will be read with no padding, even if some vectors perform more consumption rounds than others.

-If the last 64 bit word is incomplete, it will be padded with zeros (0) and consumed by the last vector (`V4`), regardless of it's position within a 256bit block.
+If the last 64 bit word is incomplete, it will be padded with zeros (0) and consumed by the last vector (`V4`), regardless of it's position within a 256 bit block.

 ### Hash Mixing

 At this point the length of the data is finalized an can be added to the calculation.

-The following intermediate 64bit result is calculated:
+The following intermediate 64 bit result is calculated:

 ```txt
 result = LROT(V1,17) + LROT(V2,13) + LROT(V3,47) + LROT(V4,57)